docker-archive/dcus-hol-2017/docker-enterprise/README.md

 - Docker Engine 17.03 EE (or higher) installed on each node
 - Open network access between the nodes
 - Ports `443` and `30000` - `30005` open on the lab nodes externally to the lab user

+Docker EE needs to be installed on each node.
+Docker EE installation instructions can be found here.
+The nodes can be in a cloud provider environment or on locally hosted VMs.

+For the remainder of this lab the three nodes will be referred to as `node0`, `node1`, and `node2`.

+Your nodes may be using private IP addresses along with mapped public IP addresses or the lab environment may be entirely private.
+We will be referring to these IPs as `node0-private-ip`, `node0-public-ip`, or `node0-public-dns`.
+If you are using only private IPs then you will replace the `public` IP/DNS with the private equivalent.

 ## <a name="task1"></a>Task 1: Installing UCP
 The following task will guide you through how to create a UCP cluster on your hosts.